Cpicher/Getting-and-Cleaning-Data-Project-/CodeBook.md

 This left 66 feature columns, plus the subjectID and activity columns.

 Labels describing explicetly the activities were applied.
+Following rules have been applied :

+-"std()" -> "SD"

+-"mean()" -> "MEAN"

+-"^t" -> "time"

+-"^f" -> "frequency"

+-"Acc" -> "Accelerometer"

+-"Gyro" -> "Gyroscope"

+-"Mag" -> "Magnitude"

+-"BodyBody" -> "Body"

 And then a  tidy data set was created containing the mean of each feature for each subject and each activity.
 The tidy data set is an output txt file